stellargraph/stellargraph/demos/README.md

     Example for supervised link prediction with node features using the HinSAGE algorithm.

-* `node-classification`
+* `node-classification_graphsage`

-    Examples for supervised and unsupervised node classification using the GraphSAGE and Node2Vec algorithms respectively.
+    Example for supervised node classification with node features using the GraphSAGE algorithm.

+* `node-classification_node2vec`

+    Example for unsupervised node representation learning using Node2Vec and supervised classification using the Scikit-learn library.

 * `node-classification-hinsage`